 What is a 302 redirect?

-A 302 status code means found, more commonly referred to as temporarily moved.
+A 302 status code means found, more commonly called temporarily moved.
 This redirect doesn’t carry or pass the PageRank to the new location.
-What it does do is get the user to an appropriate location so that you aren’t showing them a broken link, a 404 page not found, or an error page.
+It does get the user to an appropriate location so that you aren’t showing them a broken link, a 404 page not found, or an error page.

 When should I use a 302 redirect?